nniccolb/DjangoApp/README.md

 # Wsd 2018 project Colb Paukkeri Lygdman

+Documentation

 Project team members:
 Nicholas Colb 591301
 Akseli Paukkeri 474995
 Jonatan Lygdman 540654

-In this project we will implement game store with Django framework.
-Users can sign in as either players or developers.
-In the game store, there are web-based games that developers can add to store, and players who can buy and play games they have bought.
-In this project plan there are list of features we will provide in the game store.
-At the end of the plan, there are implementation of the Django models, views and also our timetable to complete this project.
+This is the documentation of our project.
+First there are description of features completed, after that there is basic information of workload and teamwork.
+At the end, there is link to our application hosted in Heroku and instructions to use it.

 ---- Features of the webshop

     - Authentication

-    We plan on implementing authentication through email validation and 3rd party authentication.
-    We will use Django’s authentication for registration and other issues considered.
+    We implemented login, logout and register functionalities with email validation.
+All works smoothly with Django auth so we think we deserve 200/200 points from that.

     - Basic player functionalities

     Buy/play games.
 Buying happens through the courses payment system.
-	We also plan on categorizing the games so the users can find them more easily.
+	We also categorized the games so the users can find them more easily.
 	Player can play only games what has been bought.
 From back-end, we will provide auth for that.
+Since everything works, we think we deserve 300p from this section.

     - Basic developer functionalities

-    Add and modify games in addition to all the same functionalities that the players have.
-    Developer can add games to the store by a link for correct files.
+    A developer can add games by url (and set price etc).
+Only developer can add games.
+Sales statistics of developer's own games can be seen in developers profile.
+We did not conduct the ability to modify or delete games from webstore.
+Since we have this mod/del functionality missing, we think we deserve 150/200p from this section.

     - Game/service interaction

     High scores for games.
 When a game ends the app will compare the score with global high scores for the game.
+Since everything works, we think that 200/200p is correct amount of points.

-    - Games
+    - Quality of work

-    We have developed games for the course Verkkojulkaisemisen Perusteet that we plan on using in our project if we don’t have time to create new games.
-    We also plan on making the games shearable through social media.
+    The code is clean, stuctured and mostly commented.
+The application is structured as it should be in Django.
+User experience is good, and we've tested functionalities.
+Since there is nothing missing, we deserve 100p.

-    - Mobile Friendly
+    - Non-functional requirements

-    The webshop will be mobile-friendly.
-We will use the Bootstrap library to implement this
+    Impossible to analyze correctly.
+We made project plan and mostly sticked in it.
+We also made the project as a team - eventhough one of the members has significantly more commits than others.
+We think that 150p is enough for this section.

-    - GDPR considerations
+    - Own game

-	User must accept cookies to use site.
-We will make a pop-up window, where we elaborate data privacy issues in EU and provide options to accept cookies or not.

----- Views and models

-In our Django application, we will have models for User, Developer and Game.
-Also, in registration we will implement model for users Profile.
-Also, in game store where we have different kinds of games we’ll probably have a model for game-category.
-In Profile model, we we’ll have fields for username, email and password.
-User and developer use Profile model fields in their actions.
-Game model will have fields such as name and price.
-Category model has Game models as a Foreignkey and category name.
-In our app, we have views for registration page, home-page where the games are listed and own view for developers to download their games to the store.
-Also, we have a view for purchasing games.
-Relating views and models, in registration page we use Profile, user and developer models.
-In home-page view, we have Game models listed, and for purchasing a game we have view which uses Game and User models.
-In addition, when pushing game to the store as a developer, there is a spesific view for that.
-These are the minimum requirements for models and views, but it is likely that there’ll be some more.

----- Work plan

-In total, we have two months to complete this project.
-Since our team-members are quite busy in February, we will have two-week sprint at the beginning of the January.
-In the sprint, we’ll complete the models, views, and basic functionality of the game-store.
-After that, we’ll meet every week and calculate the workload approximately to one work day per week.
-Weekly meetings are most likely face-to-face, depending a situation and problems we probably face.
-Still, the most important thing in our working plan is to complete the basics quickly in January.
-After the basics, we will complete more functionalities and features to our app in order that the compulsory are done first and optional after that.
-We plan to complete at least couple of optional features if we have time at the end.

----- Timetable

-1. Models, views and finally templates (January 1 - January 14)
-2. Features starting from compulsory (January 14 - January 30)
-3. Testing and improving features (February 1 - February 19)
+    We developed simple game with JavaScript.
+The game can be found from GitHub, from link <a href="https://github.com/jonatanlygdman/jonatanlygdman.github.io"> Link to our game </a>

+  -----  Teamwork

+  We did not have any specific responsibilities.
+We had at least one meeting weakly and continued the work from last time.
+Our philosophy was to complete compulsory parts as fast as possible.
+Most of the meetings were just between two members instead of three, since we all were quite busy during this period.

+  Jonatan worked than Akseli or Nicholas, since he made some additional work outside the meetings, which can also be seen from amount of commits.

+  ----- Instructions

+  <a href="http://webstorefinal.herokuapp.com/games">Link to our app</a>

+  The link will take the user to our frontpage.
+To login, press nav-button in top-right corner and press Login.
+In the login page, there is button for registration if the user does not have an account yet.
+In the registration, there can be selected usertypes: developer or customer.

+  When pressing register, an activation link comes to the user's email, and by pressing the link user get's again to the frontpage of our app.

+  In the frontpage we have categories for games, and by pressing category it takes user to the page where are all games from specific category.
+To buy a game, user need to press the game name in the game view.

+  Registered user can also check his profile, where the user can see developed and bought games.

+  If user is a developer, game can be added from nav-button in top-right corner "Add game".
+If opens a form where developer puts specific information about the game, also URL.